danpaul/Leif/README.txt

     $value --  Takes a key value of any hashable type, binary data to be serialized.
-    $encoding -- optional -- takes either bool (default is true) or string 'json' or 'serialize' -- if default true is used, default_encoding will be used.
+    $encoding -- optional -- takes either bool (default is true) or string 'json' or 'serialize' -- if default (true) is used, default_encoding will be used (set in constructor).
 If false, no enconding will be used.
   Return:
     Returns true if successful.
     Returns false if key already exists.